Aiswaryaa06/Diabetics-Prediction-AI-model/README.md

 ## Dataset

-This project uses the Pima Indians Diabetes dataset, which contains the following medical predictor variables:
+This project uses the Pima Indians Diabetes dataset from kaggle, which contains the following medical predictor variables:
 - Pregnancies
 - Glucose
 - BloodPressure